aflaag/relativistic-addition/README.md

 - LaTex (or [MiKTex](https://miktex.org/download))

 # Run
-If you have every requisite that are listed above (on Windows, you must have everything added to `PATH`), by calling
+If you have every requisite listed above (on Windows, you must have everything added to `PATH`), by calling

 ```sh
 manim video.py [SCENE NAME]